Bierdopje-Community/Bierdopje-Move/README.md

 # Bierdopje-Move
-Allows you to move and positioning the blocks on the Bierdopje homepage.
+Allows you to move and position the blocks on the Bierdopje homepage.

 <strong>NOTICE:</strong><BR/>